prvdmwrong/prvdmwrong/docs/reference/index.md

 # Reference

 This section provides detailed reference documentation for working with Oh My Prvd.
-For an introduction to Oh My Prvd, see the [Learn section.](../tutorials/index.md)
+For an introduction to Prvd 'M Wrong, see the [Learn section.](../tutorials/index.md)

 !!! warning "Under construction"